manishdangi/group_chat/README.md

 # group_chat
 you can create a room and then start chatting.
-It basically a simple app but the front end sucks
+It basically a simple app and the front end sucks